run-llama/llama_index/docs/guides/usage_pattern.md

 ```

 You can also choose to construct documents manually.
-GPT Index exposes the `Document` struct.
+LlamaIndex exposes the `Document` struct.

 ```python
 from llama_index import Document